itsYoga/volleyball-analysis/README.md

 2. Use search and filters to find specific videos
 3. Click **View Analysis** to open the interactive player
 4. Use the timeline to jump to specific events (spikes, sets, receives)
+5. View player heatmap overlay on the video

 ### Dashboard Overview